garbados/couchdb/share/doc/src/query-servers.rst

         emit(doc['_id'], null);
       }

-   After the map function has run, the following line can be found in CouchDB logs (e.g. at `/var/log/couchdb/couch.log`):
+   After the map function has run, the following line can be found in Cloudant logs (e.g. at `/var/log/couchdb/couch.log`):

    .. code-block:: text